Blog Layout

 Inherited IRAs Before and On or After 2020

 As is generally well-understood, retirement accounts such as IRAs and Section 401(k) plans are subject to mandatory distribution requirements at some point, either during the owner’s lifetime or after his or her death by the beneficiary (ies) of the account.
 In “retirement language”, these requirements are known as the “required minimum distribution” (RMD) rules.
 Such rules operate to prevent owners of retirement plan accounts from experiencing the tax benefits associated with tax-deferred plans forever.
 RMDs are an annual calculation and require looking back at the previous year account balance on December 31st, then dividing such balance by an applicable divisor obtained from one of three life expectancy tables provided by the IRS.
 Most financial advisors can compute the amount of client’s RMD, if applicable, for a client; however, T.D.
 Ameritrade also provides the required amount to the advisor in its VEO One software.
 Beginning in 2020, the age at which time distributions must begin is by April 1st of the year following the year in which the owner of the account turns age 72.
-(Note prior to 2020, the required beginning date was April 1st of the year following the year in which the owner of the account turned age 70.5.)
+(Note that this required beginning date was extended by the SECURE Act 2.0 to April 1st of the year following the year in which the owner of the account turns age 73, beginning in 2023.
+The Act also includes an automatic increase to age 75 by the year 2033.)

 As noted, the RMD rules also apply to post-death distributions from an IRA, including a Roth IRA, as well as employer-sponsored retirement plans, such as the Section 401(k) plan.
 However, the rules for distributing the proceeds from the owner’s account, popularly referred to as an “inherited IRA”, also changes beginning in 2020.
 As a result, anyone who dies before January 1, 2020, and any existing inherited IRAs would fall under previous RMD rules.
 Anyone who dies on or after January 1, 2020, falls under another set of rules brought about by the Setting Every Community Up for Retirement Enhancement Act (SECURE Act) of 2020.
 Prior to the SECURE Act, the determining factor is if the account owner died before or after the age of 70.5 and had previously begun RMDs prior to death.
 Another primary factor is the beneficiary’s relationship to the account owner (that is, whether there is a “designated beneficiary” of the account).
 After the SECURE Act, the before-or-after age factor determining the requirement of RMDs was repealed, so that now the beneficiary’s relationship to the account owner is pre-eminent.
 In addition, a new class of “designated beneficiary”, known as an “eligible designated beneficiary” (or “EDB”) was added to the rules and applies to IRAs inherited in the year 2020 and afterward.
 Chief among this class of new EDBs is the surviving spouse of the IRA owner or 401(k) participant.
 A non-spouse beneficiary, such as an adult child, of an IRA or 401(k) is separated out from an EDB as a “designated” or “non-eligible” beneficiary and may no longer “stretch” the inherited IRA proceeds over his or her life expectancy as under previous rules.
 Rather, the non-spouse must now distribute the inherited proceeds over no longer than a 10-year period following the year of the owner’s death.
 (Note that a Table showing the allowable options for each type of beneficiary beginning in the year 2020 is included at the end of this blog.)